Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 You can add a separator to the repeat pattern by placing it before the repeat character.

-This token can be almost anything except the repeat symbols or delimiter tokens.
+This token can be almost anything except the repeat tokens or delimiter tokens.

 The most common separators you're likely to use are commas or semicolons, but you could use something like tilde's... if you're twisted.